aisha-x/THM/Rooms/Challenges/Pyrat.md

 name 'whoami' is not defined
 ```

-This error confirms to us that we are in a Python environment.
+This error confirms that this server is running in a Python environment.

 ```bash
 nc 10.10.74.250  8000